rajnandan1/kener/docs.md

     description: "loroem ipsum lorem ipsum"
 ```

+## Base Path

+To set the base path of your kener instance you can set the `KENER_BASE_PATH` environment variable.
+This will be used to prefix all the routes in the application.
+The env variable should not have a trailing slash and should start with `/`

+It should be present during both build and run time.
+If you are using docker you will have to do your own build and set this env variable during `docker build`

 ## Custom Scripts
 You can include any script in the `app.html` file like google analytics etc